Minecraft: Story Mode: Season 1 (2015–16)

-Jesse's group retrieve the Flint and Steel and try to return home through another portal, but find themselves in a portal filled corridor.
-While travelling between them, they arrive in a graveyard with an invite to a supposed party in a nearby mansion, in which they meet some Minecraft YouTubers as well as Cassie Rose, a friend of them.
-The "White Pumpkin" kills Captain Sparklez and either LDShadowLady or DanTDM through traps.
-Jesse and their companions discover that the culprit is Cassie.
-They later defeat her and trap her in a pit filled with endermites.
+Jesse's group retrieve the Flint and Steel and try to return home through another portal, but find themselves in a portal-filled corridor.
+While travelling between them, they arrive in a graveyard with an invite to a supposed party in a nearby mansion, in which they meet others who were lured into it, among them Cassie Rose.
+After three of the attendees are killed by traps, the group discovers that the culprit is Cassie, who is then imprisoned in her own trap.

-Jesse and their companions meet PAMA, a computer, which Jesse and Ivor escape from aided by Harper, a scientist who created PAMA.
-She then takes them to her lab to retrieve something to deactivate PAMA, where Jesse frees Lukas/Petra before they are captured.
-Harper directs Jesse to PAMA's power source which they remove, freeing the other companion.
+Jesse and their companions meet the computer PAMA, which has the ability to put Redstone Mind-Control Chips on mobs and humans, which are put on Petra and Lukas.
+Jesse and Ivor escape from with aid by Harper, the scientist who created PAMA.
+She takes them to her lab to retrieve something to deactivate PAMA, where Jesse frees either Lukas or Petra from PAMA's control before Harper gets kidnapped.
+After finding Harper's headset (which allows the user to control PAMA's forces), Harper directs Jesse to PAMA's core and tells them to remove the block powering PAMA: the Redstone Heart, before she is captured and chipped.
+Using this information, Jesse infiltrates PAMA's core and deactivates three of its processing towers (Harper being freed from PAMA's control after destroying the third).
+After ripping out the heart, Jesse frees Petra/Lukas and the rest of the citizens under PAMA's control.

-Back at the portal corridor, Harper reveals the Atlas which can help Jesse's group return home.
-The Old Builders (consisting of Hadrian, Mevia, and Otto) imprison Jesse and force him to compete in games to win his friends' freedom, but Jesse makes a deal with Otto to free his friends, before battling and defeating Hadrian and Mevia, returning home at last.
+Back in the portal corridor, Harper reveals the Atlas which can help Jesse's group return home.
+The Old Builders, consisting of Hadrian, Mevia, and Otto, imprison Jesse and force him to compete in games to win his friends' freedom, but Jesse makes a deal with Otto to free his friends, before battling and defeating Hadrian and Mevia with the aid of Harper and the other imprisoned fighters, allowing them and the group to return home.